 It was a nice balance because [the subjects are] so different and have different parts of my brain working.

 Dinah Berhane - Mathematics MSci

-I guess meeting people and getting involved in Matrix [the Maths student society], that was really fun, social aspects.
+Meeting people and getting involved in Matrix [the Maths student society] and the social aspects, that was really fun.

 Hannah Jones - Mathematics and Philosophy BSc